IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

 ## Step 4: Add messaging components to the Trader Lite app

-4.1 you haven't previously cloned the Github repo with the Trader Lite app deployment artifacts, run the following command in the IBM Cloud Shell
+4.1 If you haven't previously cloned the Github repo with the Trader Lite app deployment artifacts, run the following command in the IBM Cloud Shell

 ```
 git clone https://github.com/IBMStockTraderLite/traderlite-cp4i.git